-Your appliance is equipped with EcoClean and the floor cleaning aid.
-The self-cleaning surfaces in the cooking compartment are cleaned with the "EcoClean" cleaning function.
-Use the floor cleaning aid for intermediate cleaning of the cooking compartment floor.
-Dirt is softened beforehand using the floor cleaning aid.
+Your appliance is equipped with a self-cleaning function and EasyClean.
+You can use the self-cleaning function to clean the cooking compartment.
+Use the EasyClean cleaning aid for intermediate cleaning of the cooking compartment.
+Dirt is softened beforehand using EasyClean.
 It can then be removed more easily.